-For financial liabilities that are not classified and measured at fair value through profit or loss, these are classified as financial liabilities at amortised cost (amounts due to brokers and distributions payable).
+For financial liabilities that are not classified and measured at fair value through profit and loss, these are classified as financial liabilities at amortised cost (due to brokers, distributions payable and management fees and costs payable).

 ii.
 Recognition and derecognition